This is an area where you’re going to see a lot of growth and updates over the coming months. Here’s what’s live today…

 Account Open, Yet to Buy - just what it says it is.
 Hey, they opened the account for a reason and probably just got busy, distracted, or one of a million things… but they wanted to buy something from you and went through the trouble of filling out the account opening form…definitely call them!

 Not Ordering - they have bought from you in the past, but haven’t this month (week, year, whatever time you selected in the filter).
 Maybe it’s a good idea to check in, see what happened?
 Is there a new manager, procurement specialist, or maybe you dropped the ball and they’re P.O.’d at you; regardless you want to know what happened.

 Ordering - hello friends!
 In an ideal month this is where all your accounts would hang out.

-Dormant account - identified by the bell symbol next to the account names, these are the Outlets that have not ordered from you for a specific number of days
+Dormant account - identified by the bell symbol next to the account names, these are the Customers that have not ordered from you for a specific number of days

-This identifies the individual account manager for each of your buying accounts and by assigning an account rep to each outlet you can track what they're doing, when, how much money they're spending, and they'll know exactly how their book of business is doing at any given moment.
-You can adjust this from the Account Activity page or the Outlet page under Sales Settings.
+This identifies the individual account manager for each of your buying accounts and by assigning an account rep to each customer you can track what they're doing, when, how much money they're spending, and they'll know exactly how their book of business is doing at any given moment.
+You can adjust this from the Account Activity page or the Customer page under Sales Settings.

 It also comes with a handy "To-Do" list feature, where you will see To-Do tasks assigned to you or add some task for yourself as well.